Website icon Xpert.Digital

 President Trump's 2020 re-election campaign spent over $3.5 million on digital advertising in the first three months of 2019 alone, according to data from Bulley Pulpit Interactive .
-The combined digital ad spending of the 15 Democratic candidates currently in the race doesn't come close to what Trump's re-election campaign has already committed to Facebook and Google.
+The combined digital advertising spending of the 15 Democratic candidates currently in the race doesn't even come close to what Trump's re-election campaign has already spent on Facebook and Google.

-Between President Trump campaigning for re-election for the full term of his presidency on the massive sum he has already spent, his campaign's digital strategy and schedule is unprecedented.
-Most Democratic primary candidates announced their bids within the last three months, giving them less time to build capital and then spend it on ads.
-Elizabeth Warren and Kamala Harris spent around half a million dollars on Facebook and Google from the start.
+Between President Trump, who is campaigning for re-election for his entire term and the enormous sum he has already spent, his campaign's digital strategy and timeline are unprecedented.
+Most Democratic primary candidates have announced their offerings within the last three months, giving them less time to build capital and then spend it on ads.
+Elizabeth Warren and Kamala Harris have spent roughly half a million dollars on Facebook and Google from the outset.

-Overall, Facebook continues to be a significant component of campaign spending.
-All candidates spend about three times more on Facebook ads than Google ads, with the Trump campaign spending about three and a half times more on Facebook than Google.
-A majority of people get their news through the social networking site, making it an important way to reach potential supporters and voters.
+Overall, Facebook remains a crucial component of campaign spending.
+All candidates spend roughly three times more on Facebook ads than on Google ads, with the Trump campaign spending about three and a half times more on Facebook than Google.
+A majority of people get their news via the social networking site, making it an important avenue for reaching potential supporters and voters.

 President Trump's 2020 campaign for reelection spent over $3.5 million on digital advertising alone in the first three months of 2019, according to data from Bulley Pulpit Interactive .
 Combining the digital advertising spending of the 15 Democratic candidates currently in the race does not come close to what Trump's reelection campaign has already poured into Facebook and Google.